hopsoft/hopsoft.github.io/_posts/2014-04-09-arnold-params.md

 ### Scenario

-A Rack API endpoint that accepts params for the following objects:
+An API endpoint that accepts params for the following objects:

 {% highlight sh %}
 Star